gbv/coli-conc-server/README.md

 ```

 ## Service Management
-Services can be managed through the `server` script.
-Run `server --help` for instructions.
+Services can be managed through the `srv` script.
+Run `srv --help` for instructions.

 ### Define a Docker Compose Service
 Create a subdirectory in the `services/` folder with a `docker-compose.yml` file.
 The folder name defines the service name.